 AAA strongly opposes the amendment which prohibits the National Science Foundation from funding political science research.
 Read the statement (PDF).

 AAA partners with Brazilian Anthropologists in Human Rights Advocacy

 AAA's Committee for Human Rights spearheaded an advocacy campaign to call attention to the public health crisis amongst the indigenous peoples of Brazil.
-Read the letter in English or Portuguese (PDF).
+Read the letter in or (PDF).

 AAA Asks Sotheby's to Reconsider Planned Auction of the Barbier-Mueller Collection

-In a letter to CEO William F. Ruprecht, AAA expresses its deepest concerned about the planned aution of the Barbier-Mueller Collection of pre-Columbian art.
-Click here to read the letter (PDF).
+In a letter to CEO William F. Ruprecht, AAA expresses its deepest concerned about the planned aution of the Barbier-Mueller Collection of pre-Columbian art. to read the letter (PDF).

 AAA Urges Cultural Property Agreement To Be Upheld in the Republic of Mali

 AAA calls upon UNESCO, the Republic of Mali and the United States to work with Malian scholars and authorities to assess the damage of cultural resources and historic sites in the city of Timbuktu to prevent and halt the looting and illegal trade of antiquities.
 Read the letter in (PDF) or in (PDF).